-PO1 attainment value = (Mapping factor of Psy201(C)-PO1 from Table $3 \times$ Overall CO attainment individual PO attainment values.
+PO1 attainment value = (Mapping factor of Psy201(C)-PO1 from Table 3 \times Overall CO attainment value for the course Psy201(C))/3 individual PO attainment values.

 Similarly, values for each cell of the above table can be obtained.
-The direct attainment of POs is average of questionnaire of POs may be conducted at end of last semester of the program.
+The direct attainment of POs is average of

+In order to obtain the PO attainment using indirect method, a student exit survey based on the questionnaire of POs may be conducted at end of last semester of the program.
 The format for the same is given in the following table.
 Average of the responses from the outgoing students for each PO is estimated.
 The overall PO attainment values are obtained by adding attainment values estimated using direct and indirect methods in the proportion of 80:20 as follows: